There was a man who didn't know how to sleep; nodding

 He tried reading The Manual of Sleep, but it just put him

-to sleep.
 That same old sleep that he had grown so tired of

 He needed a sleeping master, who with a whip and a